World leaders descend on UAE to pay respects to late ruler | Politics

 - United Arab Emirates

-The first Western leader to jet to the oil-rich capital of Abu Dhabi was French President Emmanuel Macron.
-He met Sunday with Sheikh Mohammed to pay tribute to Sheikh Khalifa bin Zayed Al Nahyan, the country's long-ailing ruler who died on Friday at the age of 73.
+The first Western leader to jet to the oil-rich emirate was French President Emmanuel Macron.
+He met Sunday with Sheikh Mohammed to pay tribute to Sheikh Khalifa bin Zayed Al Nahyan, the long-ailing ruler who died Friday at the age of 73 after years presiding over the country's rapid transformation into a global business hub and regional power center.

-During Macron's visit to Dubai last December, France clinched its biggest overseas order for its Rafale combat jet with the UAE — a USD 18 billion deal that came as a planned US sale of advanced F-35 fighter jets to the UAE stalled in part over American concerns about the Emirates' relationship with China.
+During Macron's visit to Dubai last December, France clinched its biggest overseas order for its Rafale combat jet with the UAE — an USD 18 billion deal that came as a planned U.S. sale of advanced F-35 fighter jets to the UAE stalled in part over American concerns about the Emirates' relationship with China.

+British Prime Minister Johnson, for his part, said his visit to mourn Sheikh Khalifa showed “the deep ties which unite our countries will continue through our cooperation and friendship.”
+It marks Johnson's second trip so far this year to the desert sheikhdom, a leading investor in the United Kingdom and key export market particularly after Britain's exit from the European Union.
+In March Johnson met with Sheikh Mohammed to persuade him to boost oil production and soothe energy markets after Russia's invasion of Ukraine — ultimately to no avail.

+Queen Elizabeth II also congratulated Sheikh Mohammed on his assumption of power and praised her country's “strong and historic bonds” with the UAE, a former British protectorate.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)